 Bicycles will have reflective material attached to the rims or spokes in at least 3 locations, as well as on the forks (sides and front), on the chain stays, seat stays and crank arms.

 Rider must have a working SPOT tracker to participate and registered with the event tracking site (Trackleaders).
 It will be the rider's responsibility to do this.
 The tracker must be on at all times or at a minimum during movement along the course.
 Running in "stealth" mode is strictly forbidden and may be grounds for dismissal from the event unless the rider can provide evidence of their progress along the route at a reasonable pace.
 Loss of battery power is not an acceptable excuse; carry a spare set of batteries.

-Teams are acceptable but limited at 2 riders.
+Teams are acceptable but limited to 2 riders.
 Teams are allowed to combine their resources and may assist each other with mechanical issues.
-Teams may draft each other but not other teams.
+Teams may draft each other but not other teams or individual riders.
 One SPOT tracker per team is allowed but highly recommended that each member carry their own.
 If a team member chooses to abandon the event the remaining member must have the SPOT tracker in order to continue.